huntergps/handbook-docs/FuseJS/1 - Introduction.md

 > ## Importing modules

 FuseJS implements the <a href="http://www.commonjs.org/">CommonJS</a> module system.
-Each code file (or inline snipepd) is a module.
+Each code file (or inline snippet) is a module.

 To make a module available to other modules through `$(require)`, mark your `<JavaScript>` tag with the `ux:Global` attribute.